learn-the-web/topics/accessibility.md

 ### Landmark roles

 Adding ARIA landmark roles to your website is a great way to provide navigational landmarks for people using accessibility tools like screen readers.
-With roles people using screen readers can jump directly to specific locations on the website.
+With roles, people using screen readers can jump directly to specific locations on the website.

 The major landmark roles for websites are: